You will be giving a big TREAT to your beginning piano students if you can find any for them.

 At the very end is a glissando.

-SO FUN.
 Your pupils will have many imaginative ways they'd LIKE to play the glissando, but in the PDF collection, I offer my two bits' worth on how to achieve the glissando spectacularly, with the least amount of effort.

 And that's all the 8 songs, with their trios of iterations - standard notation, with alphanotes, and "helper" notes!